How To Pack in a Carry-On Bag for Every Trip

 Check the Weather at Your Destination

 Knowing what weather to expect can drastically cut down on the items you need to pack.
-Sunny skies, warm weather, and a super low chance of rain means you can leave your rain jacket and bulkier clothes at home.
+Sunny skies, warm weather, and a super low chance of rain mean you can leave your rain jacket and bulkier clothes at home.
 Pack one or two light sweaters or a thin jacket for cooler nights.
 If it is going to be rainy most days, leave the warm weather clothes at home.

 By packing specifically for the weather ahead, you can cut down on the items you just won't need.